dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ### Attribute Inference for Functional Templates

 By the proposal of this DIP,
-when inferring attributes for function templates that have runtime parameters of a `const` or `immutable` eFP/D type, essential calls are considered to not invalidate any warrant attribute.
+when inferring attributes for function templates that have runtime parameters of a `const`, `inout`, or `immutable` eFP/D type, essential calls are considered to not invalidate any warrant attribute.

 That way, attribute inference follows the rules non-template functions are checked.